 But how much does a lawyer actually charge to handle a compensation claim?

-No personal injury law firm can predict what the costs of a compensation claim will be before it has taken place, because no lawyer can predict how the other parties may respond and how much work will be involved.
+No personal injury lawyers can predict what the costs of a compensation claim will be before it has taken place, because no lawyer can predict how the other parties may respond and how much work will be involved.
 However, you can be assured that we keep our fees to a minimum so that you get the compensation you are entitled to.

 GC Law is a No Win No Fee law firm, meaning that we will pay for all outlays involved with pursuing your claim (such as medical reports, barrister fees, court filing fees, mediators fees etc.) but we will not render an account for professional fees or outlays unless you win and receive compensation for your injuries.